094459/newsletter-oss-projects/README.md

 [news-clustering-and-summarization](https://aws-oss.beachgeek.co.uk/44l) this repository contains code for a near real-time news clustering and summarisation solution using AWS services like Lambda, Step Functions, Kinesis, and Bedrock.
 It demonstrates how to efficiently process, embed, cluster, and summarise large volumes of news articles to provide timely insights for financial services and other industries.
 This solution aims to launch a news Event feature that clusters related news stories into summaries, providing customers with near real-time updates on unfolding events.
 This augmented news consumption experience will enable users to easily follow evolving stories while maximising relevance and reducing the firehose of information for articles covering the same event.
 By tailoring news clusters around key events, this application can improve customer satisfaction and engagement.
 Detailed docs will help you get up and running in no time. (#204)

+**nova-act-extension**

+[nova-act-extension](https://aws-oss.beachgeek.co.uk/4j0) is a very nice VSCode extension (Kiro, Cursor, VSCode) that provides a number of new commands that helps you tap into the power of [Amazon Nova Act](https://github.com/aws/nova-act), an early research preview of an SDK + model for building agents designed to reliably take actions in web browsers.
+The README covers some of the use cases that are supported and that you can try out with this plugin.
+If you have not looked at these tools yet, its worth just experimenting to get a feel of how they work and to start thinking about what use cases you might be able to come up with.(#214)

 **nova-prompt-optimizer**

 [nova-prompt-optimizer](https://aws-oss.beachgeek.co.uk/4h4) is a Python SDK for optimising prompts for Nova.
 Looks very comprehensive, so worth checking out the README.
 Again, public preview folks so bear this in mind.(#212)